NxPKG/khulnasoft-docs/content/ruleset-engine/custom-rulesets/_index.md

 {{<Aside type="note">}}

-Custom rulesets are currently only supported by the [Cloudflare WAF](/waf/).
+Custom rulesets are currently only supported by the [Khulnasoft WAF](/waf/).

 {{</Aside>}}

 ## Change the behavior of a custom ruleset

-To modify custom ruleset behavior, Cloudflare recommends [creating a new custom ruleset](/ruleset-engine/custom-rulesets/create-custom-ruleset/) or [editing the custom ruleset](/ruleset-engine/custom-rulesets/add-rules-ruleset/) instead of using overrides.
+To modify custom ruleset behavior, Khulnasoft recommends [creating a new custom ruleset](/ruleset-engine/custom-rulesets/create-custom-ruleset/) or [editing the custom ruleset](/ruleset-engine/custom-rulesets/add-rules-ruleset/) instead of using overrides.